 Newer subgroup classification systems have facilitated the development of more targeted therapeutics aimed at disrupting signal transduction pathways critical to phenotypic transformation.
 These are currently under clinical investigation:

 The key step in WNT signal transduction leading to malignant transformation is a lack of degradation of beta-catenin due to mutations at key amino acid residues that are normally destined for phosphorylation.
 Hence, new drugs have been developed to target steps in downstream signaling by beta-catenin.
 These include naturally-occurring protein phosphatase inhibitors, cantharidin, norcantharidin, and ginkgetin.
+However, given the benign prognosis of patients in this subgroup (five-year overall survival > 90%), current efforts are being aimed at limiting cytotoxic therapies such as radiation dosing (NCT02724579).

 Unfortunately, not much is known about the signaling pathways implicated in non-SHH/WNT subgroup medulloblastoma.
 As a result, targeted therapeutics have yet to be developed for this type of medulloblastoma.
 Promising strategies currently under investigation include myc inhibition, cell cycle checkpoint inhibitors, and histone deacetylase (HDAC) inhibitors.